DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

     --------------------
       * Wait 15 minutes for the board in the bag to reach room temperature.
       * Remove board and uncable.
-      * Remove chip from clamshell and put it the in appropriate box (good or bad)
+      * Remove chip from clamshell and put it in the appropriate box:  good if a test completed bad if it didnt
       * Put wet board in the drying box with the blow dryer set to 120F.
 Put the cold ends of the cables in drying box